The COP30

 Want to go beyond the visit?

-Join the Amazon 500 Challenge — a large-scale reforestation effort in Belém led by MORFO and four local NGOs.
+Join the Amazonia 500 Challenge — a large-scale reforestation effort in Belém led by MORFO and four local NGOs.

 Together, we’re restoring 500 hectares: 400 hectares of fire-damaged forest and 100 hectares of agroforestry systems with local farmers.